atwright147/contact-book-ui-react/README.md

-# React Template
+# Contact Book UI (React)

-This is a reference app for best practices regarding React, Redux, Webpack and their associated tools.
+This is a React based UI to work with Contact Book Orchestration.

 ## Installation